emmercm/www/src/blog/faking-sequences-in-mysql.md

 Because MySQL doesn't have a `RETURNING` statement that other databases such as PostgreSQL do, we have to make use of manually setting our "last insert ID" by calling `last_insert_id()` with an argument.

-Normally `last_insert_id()` without an argument will return us the last `AUTO_INCREMENT` ID inserted, but we can actually set it ourselves and then request it immediately following in the same database connection.
+Normally `last_insert_id()` without an argument will return the last `AUTO_INCREMENT` ID inserted in the same connection, but we can actually set it ourselves and then request it immediately following in the same database connection.

 `last_insert_id()` is connection-dependent, so it's important to request it with the same connection and store it immediately so it's not lost.
 This is actually a good thing, it means concurrent writes from different clients won't cause issues.